mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 ![Stop Modern Data Scientist](/assets/2019-05-23-financial-data-scientist/stop_modern_data_scientist.jpg)
 <p class="text-center date">Bad Strategy: Learn Skills That Every Data Scientist "Should" Have</p>

+# The importance of creating value

-**Rather, learn how to create value by incrementally adding skills to your toolkit.** Focus on addressing what financial organizations want.
+Rather than learning everything.
+A better strategy is learning how to create value by incrementally adding skills to your toolkit.
+Focus on addressing what financial organizations want.
 Then learn tools that will deliver it.

 ![Create Value](/assets/2019-05-23-financial-data-scientist/create_value.jpg)
 <p class="text-center date">Good Strategy: Learn How To Create Value</p>

 The next logical questions is...

-# What do financial organizations value?
+# 3. The 3 things organizations value.

-To be effective in a Financial Organization, you need to generate value for the organization.
+To be effective in a Financial Organization (or any company), you need to generate value for the business.
 You do this by:

 1. Reducing **Cost**
 2. Increasing **Revenue**